On-street parking enforcement to resume Monday

 A man, 77, faces charges of sexual assault and sexual exploitation after an alleged assault on a 17-year-old boy who was a patient, police reported today.

 The man was employed as a licensed medical doctor at a clinic in the Bathurst Street and Lawrence Avenue West area, police said.

 Jacques Henri Dubins of Toronto, was arrested April 21 and is scheduled to appear in court May 25.

 If you’re getting together in our parks or in your party rooms with friends or family who don’t live with you, watch out for the cops.
 They’re taking the latest prohibition against large gatherings — indoors and outdoors — quite seriously.

-Like other divisions, 13 and 53 Divisions have even formed special units to find, break up and fine large groups flouting the rules.
+Like other divisions, 13 Division has even formed a special unit to find, break up and fine large groups flouting the rules.
 (The fines can surpass $10,000.)

 Or better yet, give us all a break in the fight against COVID-19 — and don’t do it.
 See the full story.

 ‘Multiple’ COVID cases at Fortinos